Professional Service: There’s extra money in going the extra mile with your service

 The usual situation for most financial advisers dealing with insurance placement is that there will be a percentage of submitted cases that are declined, deferred or loaded heavily by the insurers, resulting in proposals that simply do not proceed.
 For the advisory firm this is a serious amount of time and effort that is usually written off…there is a substantial cost involved for the practice in “not proceeding” insurance business.

-That sunk cost that the majority of firms write off from such cases has been turned around however by one boutique insurance practice.
+That sunk cost which the majority of firms write off from such cases has been turned around however by one boutique insurance practice.
 It assumes responsibility on behalf of the client and the insurer to manage the placement of the business proactively.

 On any occasion where a client is declined, deferred or has an exceptional loading the adviser initiates discussion with a medical professional to find out more about the condition that has caused the problem.
 It is worth highlighting that the adviser is not having a conversation with the client’s doctor about the client’s personal case, they are finding out about the medical condition itself from another practitioner.
 They summarise what they have found out about it.
 As a standing procedure, alternative medicine and therapy methods are looked into and summarised, and a possible alternative action plan to manage the health issue is put together for the client by the medical professional that the adviser engaged to provide the “second opinion”.